 Non-monetary assets and liabilities carried at fair value that are denominated in foreign currencies are translated at the rates prevailing at the date the fair value was determined.
 Gains and losses arising on retranslation are included in profit or loss for the year, except for exchange differences arising on non-monetary assets and liabilities when the gains and losses of such non-monetary items are recognized directly in equity.
 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are not retranslated.

-Exchange differences on monetary items are recognized in profit or loss.
+Exchange differences on monetary items are recognized in profit or loss in the period in which they arise.

 Earnings (Loss) per Share